TABLE OF CONTENTS

 Jaime Harrison is more gung-ho about weed reform.
 He supports its regulation and taxation.
 As a lobbyist, he helped pass medical pot laws in the state.
 He has been raising more funding than Graham as of late.
 His extra funding could be the key to winning this close race.

-For more information about the state of the industry, enroll in CTU’s online cannabis education program here.
+For more information about the state of the industry, enroll in CTU’s online marijuana classes.